Melendres Compliance Corner

 Reforms

-Sheriff Penzone is working to ensure that our officers are following current best police practices and providing the most professional services to everyone in our community.
+Sheriff Skinner is working to ensure that our officers are following current best police practices and providing the most professional services to everyone in our community.
 The entire MCSO team is equally committed to rebuilding trust with the Latino community.
 We’ve taken great strides toward our aim of full and effective compliance, but recognize there is still work to done.

 History